rd13/flow-game-solver/README.md

 Flow Game Solver in Python
 ================

-Attempts to generate a solution of the popular iOS and Android game Flow:
+Attempts to generate a solution for the popular iOS and Android game Flow (traditionally known as number link) given an image of the unsolved Flow grid:

 ![Flow](https://raw.githubusercontent.com/rd13/flow-game-solver/master/flow6x6.png "Flow")